5.0. Master of Agribusiness Degree Program

 - Accounting (ACCT 2300 and 2301)

 - In addition, computer literacy is expected of all applicants.

 A student who has not satisfactorily completed the above requirements may be required to do so prior to or during the first semester of the graduate program.
 This prerequisite coursework will not count toward the MAB degree requirements.

 The MAB program consists of a minimum of 36 hours of graduate credit.
 A candidate for the Master of Agribusiness degree must complete 6 hours of electives from a list of approved courses (see the separate MAB program material for the list).
 Exceptions to the list will need to be approved by the student's advisory committee and the MAB Coordinator.

 Except for unusual situations, substitutions for core courses are not permitted.
 Requests for substitutions for core courses must be initiated by the student and submitted, with written justification, to the MAB Coordinator.
 Final decisions on substitutions for core courses taught outside our department are made by the MAB Coordinator.
 Decisions on core courses taught in the department are made by the current instructor of the core course being replaced.

 5.4.
 Internship Overview

 One of the key aspects of the MAB is the requirement of an internship with a high quality organization.
 The internship includes key aspects of career development to achieve long term professional success.
-To be eligible for an internship, a student must be a MAB student enrolled in good standing and have completed at least fifteen hours in their MAB program.
+To be eligible for an internship, a student must be a MAB student enrolled in good standing and have completed at least nine hours in their MAB program.
 Each candidate's application will be reviewed by the MAB Committee.

 5.5.
 Final Examination